PillaiChandran/-htmlrepo/README.md

-# This is a basic HTML code for  creating my Portfolio
+# This is a  HTML code for  creating my Portfolio which consist of all the basic tags used in HTML.